Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Anything

+Ok, send me anything I can receive about the new technology to study words, we'll make a common library of essential tajweed and tafsir.

 # Full Qur'an

 Working on a full qur'an version of niner, know it's a very impportant number contextually, just look at the words attached on their own, sub-ayah!